rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 ### Configure applications with RabbitMQ credentials

-By default, all applications are configured to connect to a 3-node cluster.
+By default, all applications are configured to connect to the [3-node cluster](#deploy-3-node-cluster).

 Under `src/main/resources` of each application project there is an `application-cluster.yml` file with RabbitMQ's binder configuration that looks like this: